Relintai/pandemonium_engine_docs/usage/editor/command_line_tutorial.md

 Running the game
 ----------------

-To run the game, simply execute Godot within the project directory or subdirectory.
+To run the game, simply execute Pandemonium within the project directory or subdirectory.

 ```
-    godot
+    pandemonium
 ```

 When a specific scene needs to be tested, pass that scene to the command line.

 ```
-    godot scene.tscn
+    pandemonium scene.tscn
 ```

 Debugging